willem4130/b0t/README.md

 *Real-time execution monitoring with detailed history and error tracking*

 ### Smart Output Formatting
 Results aren't just dumped as JSON.
-The AI formats them as tables, markdown, lists, or galleries depending on what makes sense.
+Claude Code formats them as tables, markdown, lists, or galleries depending on what makes sense.
 Trending GitHub repos?
 Table.
 YouTube video search?
 Gallery.
 Reddit posts?
 Markdown list with metadata.

 ### Infinitely Extensible (The Real Superpower)
 Here's where b0t destroys the competition: **you can customize literally anything.**